marhaem/GCM_Test/README.md

 ## Welcome to my GitHub-repository!
 this is my first private project with GitHub

-# gcm_test
+# GCM_Test
-I'm just trying to get Google Cloud Messaging to work, to send messages (eg. logs from my server) to my android device.
+I'm just trying to get **Google Cloud Messaging** to work, to send messages (eg. logs from my server) to my android device.
-Also I want to learn how to use GitHub properly.
+Also I want to learn how to use **GitHub** properly.

 Feel free to contact me, contribution or help or just showing interest is always appreciated.
 I am not yet an expert of anything at all.

-# How to create a local git repository from an existing project and push it to an empty remote repository
+### How to create a local git repository from an existing project and push it to an empty remote repository

 start git bash in the directory where your project is located in
 ````bash